poolsar42/rna_energy/README.md

 ### Compilation

+You can safely skip the compilation part, because we already provide an executable file `a.out` in this repo.
+However if you want to do everything on your own please read instructions carefully.

 We use `glib` package for `C` to use implemented hash tables.
 Before compiling the code make sure to install the package on your machine.
 See how to install [here](https://gitlab.gnome.org/GNOME/glib/).
 Once installed, run `gcc training.c` \``pkg-config --cflags --libs glib-2.0`\` to compile the code.